Identities in Upper Triangular Tropical Matrix Semigroups and the Bicyclic Monoid: Preliminaries

 By a \textit{formal tropical polynomial} in variables from a (countable) set $X$ we mean an element of the commutative polynomial semiring $\mathbb{T}[X]$, that is, a finite formal sum in which each term is a formal product of a coefficient from $\mathbb{FT}$ and formal powers of finitely many of the variables of $X$, considered up to the commutative and distributive laws and the idempotent addition in $\mathbb{T}$.
 The order on $\mathbb{T}$ induces a partial order on $\mathbb{T}[X]$, in which $g \preceq f$ if and only if each term of $g$ appears as a term of $f$ with coefficient greater than or equal to the corresponding coefficient in $g$.
 A set of polynomials is \textit{bounded} if it is bounded above in this order; any bounded set of polynomials has a supremum which is a polynomial.
 We note that evaluation at any fixed values of the variables gives a supremum-preserving semiring morphism from $\trop[X]$ to $\trop$.

 Each formal tropical polynomial naturally defines a function from $\mathbb{T}^X$ to $\mathbb{T}$, by interpreting all formal products and formal sums tropically.
-Unlike with classical polynomials over a field, however, two distinct formal tropical polynomials may define the same function.
-For example, $x^{\otimes 2} \oplus x \oplus 1$ and $x^{\otimes 2} \oplus 1$ are distinct formal polynomials but define the same function because $x$ can never exceed both $x^{\otimes 2}$ and $1$.
+Unlike with classical polynomials over an infinite field, however, two distinct formal tropical polynomials may define the same function.
+For example, $x^{2} \oplus x \oplus 1$ and $x^{2} \oplus 1$ are distinct formal polynomials but define the same function because $x$ can never exceed both $x^{2}$ and $1$, as illustrated in Figure 1 below.

 We say that two formal polynomials are \textit{equivalent} if they represent the same function.
 We note that it is easy to see that two tropical polynomials $f, g: \mathbb{T}^X \rightarrow \mathbb{T}$ will be equivalent if and only if they agree on $\mathbb{FT}^X$.

 We say that a tropical polynomial $f$ is \textit{$0$-flat} if it is a sum of products of variables (without coefficients).
 An elementary but important property of $0$-flat polynomials is the following relationship with classical scaling: \begin{lemma} If $f \in \mathbb{T}[x_1, \dots, x_k]$ is $0$-flat and $\lambda \in \mathbb{R}$ is non-negative then $f(\lambda x_1, \dots, \lambda x_k) = \lambda f(x_1, \dots, x_k)$ for all evaluations of $x_1, \dots, x_k$ in $\mathbb{T}$. \end{lemma} \begin{proof} This is immediate from the fact that scaling by a non-negative value distributes over both maximum and classical addition. \end{proof}